sebaswk/bash/README.md

 # BASH REPOSITORY
-This repository has bash files with simple everyday installations.
+This repository has bash files with simple everyday installations and tools.

 ## File guide